ShadyBoukhary/automated-assignment-grading/README.md

     * Verify existence of required functions and methods
     * Check for poor variable names
     * Keep track of loop count
+* Gives the user the option to choose tolerance amount for floating-point numbers
+* Gives user the option to ignore student-written descriptions that do not contribute to the solution
+* Ignores ASCII table formatting in console apps when needed
+* Uses a spellchecker to give leeway on typos in student solutions

 ### Current Limitations
 * Support is exclusive to GitHub